 Who provides OV authorisation?

-The APHA continues to provide the final authorisation on behalf of Defra and the Scottish and Welsh Governments, which applies for the duration of the validity of the certificate of competence.
+APHA continues to provide the final authorisation on behalf of Defra and the Scottish and Welsh Governments, which applies for the duration of the validity of the Certificate of Competence.
 APHA can also withdraw authorisation.
-Should you lose your MRCVS membership, your authority to act as an OV is automatically revoked and must be reinstated by the APHA, along with any appropriate terms, before you may operate as an OV again.
+Should you lose your RCVS membership, your authority to act as an OV is automatically revoked and must be reinstated by APHA, along with any appropriate terms, before you may operate as an OV again.

-Whilst the APHA is responsible for granting authorisation, the application is made through this registration website.
+Whilst APHA is responsible for granting authorisation, the application is made through this registration website.

-In respect of OCQ(V) - TT only, the successful completion of the online training course confers only conditional approval to act as an OV qualified to conduct TB skin tests.
+In respect of OCQ(V) - TT only, the passing of the online exam must be followed by the nomination of a Supervisor and completion of a Sam declaration form.
+APHA will then grant conditional authorisation to conduct TB skin tests.
 Such tests can only be undertaken under the supervision or direction of a fully qualified OV tester.
-Full OV status will only be conferred on completion of the OCQ(V) - TT practical assessment, which will be arranged with Improve International.
+Full OV status will only be conferred on completion of the OCQ(V) - TT Practical Assessment, which will be arranged with Improve International.

-To enable checks to be carried out, for example on export health certificates, APHA require an electronic signature for your registration record.
-You will be asked to upload a scanned signature to as part of the initial registration process.
+To enable checks to be carried out, for example on Export Health Certificates, APHA require an electronic signature for your registration record.
+You will be asked to upload a scanned or photographed signature as part of the initial registration process.
 It will not be possible to download a certificate of authority without a signature.
-If it is not possible for you to scan your signature please contact Improve International.
+If it is not possible for you to scan or photograph your signature, please contact Improve International.

-Data held is protected in accordance with the Data Protection Act but, as part of the registration process, you are required to agree to data provided being shared between Improve International and the APHA in order that you can be authorised to work as an OV.
-It is also your responsibility to ensure you address and contact details are kept up-to-date.
+Data held is protected in accordance with General Data Protection Regulation (GDPR), but, as part of the registration process, you are required to agree to data provided being shared between Improve International and the APHA in order that you can be authorised to work as an OV.
+It is also your responsibility to ensure that your address and contact details are kept up to date.